Skip to content

 Description

-Returns the top N agencies by total lease cost from the /savings/leases endpoint.
+Returns the top N agencies by total lease savings from /savings/leases (rows with a null savings value are dropped before aggregating).

 Parameters